Robin Mathews (poet): Works

-He has taught, lectured and written numerous volumes of both poetry and prose.
+Mathews taught, lectured and wrote numerous volumes of both poetry and prose.
 His works include the Struggle for Canadian Universities, Treason of the Intellectuals, The Death of Socialism, and Being Canadian in Dirty Imperialist Times.
 He also published Canadian Identity, an overview of how Canadian identity is constructed by Liberals, Leftists, Conservatives, religion, economics, and socially, published in 1988.

 Politics

 Mathews was leader of the left wing National Party of Canada from 1979 to 1980s.
 Mathews ran for office in 1979 as an independent in Ottawa Centre and under the party banner in 1979.

-He was involved with the New Democratic Party of Canada prior to 1979.
+Mathews was involved with the New Democratic Party of Canada prior to 1979.

+Death

+Mathews died on April 25, 2023, at the age of 91.